quixio/quix-streams/README.md

 - Produce time-series and event data to a Kafka Topic.
 - Consume time-series and event data from a Kafka Topic.
-- Process data by consuming it from one Kafka Topic, process it, and then producing the results back to another Kafka Topic.
+- Process data by creating pipelines using <b>publish–subscribe</b> pattern.
-- Group data by Streams attaching metadata to them.
+- Group data by streams to send different type of data (Timeseries data, events, metadata or binary) into one ordered stream of data.

 ## What is time-series data?

 Time-series data is a series of data points indexed in time order.
-Typically, time-series data is collected at regular intervals, such as days, hours, minutes, seconds, or milliseconds.
+Typically, time-series data is collected at regular intervals, such as minutes, seconds, or milliseconds.
 In a data frame representation, each row of the data frame corresponds to a single time point, and each column contains a different variable or observation measured at that time point.

 ```
 timestamp            value1   value2   value3   value4   value5   value6   value7